“So…what is Occupational Therapy?”

-You’ll find OTs in a number of different settings including hospitals, community centers, schools, private clinics and healthcare-related not-for-profit organisations.
+You’ll find OTs in a number of different settings including hospitals, community centers, schools, private clinics and healthcare-related, not-for-profit organisations.

-Whilst the role of an OT can look different in different settings and working with different populations, the core of Occupational Therapy remains the same – supporting occupational participation!
+Whilst the role of an OT can look different in different settings and when working with different populations, the core of Occupational Therapy remains the same – supporting occupational participation!

 - Self-care skills; toileting, washing, dressing, brushing teeth